-Whether you are audio engineer, video maker, 3D designer, city designer this is a motherboard for you.
-This motherboard actively recommends the use of NVIDIA Quadro graphics card that are the equivalent of the NVIDIA GeForce cards but for engineering use case, floating point operation and plethora of other specialized professional applications.
+Whether you are audio engineer, video maker, 3D designer etc this is a motherboard for you.
+This motherboard actively recommends the use of NVIDIA Quadro graphics card that are the equivalent to the NVIDIA GeForce cards but for engineering use case, floating point operation and plethora of other specialized professional applications like rendering and simulation.

 Besides the Thunderbolt 3.0 port, this offers plenty of sweet features.